-Minots Ledge Light is a dramatic stone tower rising from a tiny outcropping of ledge one mile off the coast of Cohasset and Scituate, Mass.
+Minots Ledge Light rises dramatically from a tiny outcropping of ledge one mile off the coast of Cohasset and Scituate, Mass.
 Its beacon flashes in a 1-4-3 cycle, the same number of letters in ‘I love you.’
 Hence the nickname ‘Lover’s Light.’

-Author Edward Rowe Snow called it ‘the most dangerous beacon in America.’
-On April 17, 1851, the original Minots Ledge Light was swept to sea in a hurricane.
+Author Edward Rowe Snow called it “the most dangerous beacon in America.”
+On April 17, 1851, a hurricane swept the original Minots Ledge Light was swept to sea.

 It had been built over two years and lighted for the first time on Jan.
 1, 1850.
 The need for a lighthouse on the ledge was clear.
-Many ships had been wrecked on the rocks and the reefs nearby.
+Many ships wrecked on the rocks and the reefs nearby.
 The first of many shipwrecks was recorded in 1695; by the 1750s, 80 ships and 400 lives were lost in the surrounding waters.
-After Boston merchant George Minot lost a ship on the rocks in 1754, it was thereafter called Minots Ledge.
+After Boston merchant George Minot lost a ship on the rocks in 1754, people called it Minots Ledge.

 In 1843, lighthouse inspector I. W. P. Lewis reported there was a great need for a lighthouse on Minots Ledge, as more than 40 vessels were wrecked on the ledge in the past 10 years.
 He wrote the area was “annually the scene of the most heart-rending disasters.”